A gorgeous halo engagement ring with an oval cut diamond.

-In a market that is overshadowed by the influx of round diamonds, the oval shape offers a refreshing alternative to people who want break away from the usual trends.
+In a market that is overshadowed by the influx of round diamonds, the oval shape offers a refreshing alternative to people who want to buck the usual trends.
 With its elongated shape, ovals exuberate an air of elegance that no other shapes possess.

-One of the key advantages of selecting an oval diamond is that it can flatter the fingers by making them appear longer and slimmer.
-For women with smaller sized hands or shorter fingers, it is the perfect complement to your jewelry needs.
+One of the key advantages of selecting an oval diamond is that it faces up larger than other diamonds with similar carat sizes.
+Also, it can flatter the fingers by making them appear longer and slimmer (perfect for women with smaller sized hands or shorter fingers).

-Now, I’ll walk you through the complete process of selecting an oval cut diamond and show you the things you need to keep an eye on.
+In this comprehensive guide, I’ll walk you through the complete process of selecting a beautiful oval cut diamond and show you the things you need to keep an eye on.

 |Table %||54% – 58%||52% – 60%||51% – 64%||Outside Ranges|